CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-definelocalvariable-method.md

 ms.assetid: 6fab8a58-3883-490f-8b27-64042c90f104
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: a9466df3f6413f86eb8558f0037b96c254b2a2e1
+ms.openlocfilehash: f6a741df3ea57b5e9b4fa8bc5d304bfedd1d6c15
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67777344"
+ms.locfileid: "74428007"
 ---
 # <a name="isymunmanagedwriterdefinelocalvariable-method"></a>ISymUnmanagedWriter::DefineLocalVariable, méthode
 Définit une variable unique dans la portée lexicale actuelle.
-Cette méthode peut être appelée plusieurs fois pour une variable du même nom qui a plusieurs maisons tout au long d’une étendue.
-Dans ce cas, toutefois, les valeurs de la `startOffset` et `endOffset` paramètres ne doivent pas se chevaucher.
+This method can be called multiple times for a variable of the same name that has multiple homes throughout a scope.
+In this case, however, the values of the `startOffset` and `endOffset` parameters must not overlap.

 ## <a name="syntax"></a>Syntaxe